 Operational simulator

 The Yard.
-A fictional Indonesian SOEyou live inside for 12 weeks.
+A fictional Indonesian SOEyou can work inside, starting today.

 Coding bootcamps train coders.
 Pandai trains operators.
 The Yard is how.
-PT Nusantara Logistics — a fictional 15,000-person SOE we built specifically for the cohort — is your employer for the duration of the program.
+PT Nusantara Logistics — a fictional 15,000-person SOE we spent 6+ months building — becomes your employer the moment you log in.
+Start anytime.
+Work it at your own pace.

 90 seconds inside